What are the benefits of participating in the UTSC Undergraduate Research and Creative Forum?

 Finalists will receive additional information by email upon their acceptance to the Forum.

-You will have the opportunity to discuss your final submission during presentation skills workshops and feedback sessions in March (Details will be emailed to finalists).
+You will have the opportunity to discuss your final submission during presentation skills workshops and feedback sessions in March (details will be emailed to finalists).

 What is the best way to present if we have a group of two or more students?

-How do I submit my research poster or creative display?
+How do I submit my final display?

 What are the time limits for my presentation?